Top Picks

 Types of Scribes For Woodworking

-First, there is no single wood scribe for every application.
+First, there is only one wood scribe for every application.

 Instead, scribes can be categorized into these types: